Is Alcohol a Stimulant or a Depressant?

 While the risk factors are clear, alcoholism can be managed and some of the health damage can be reversed.
 Research indicates that abstinence from alcohol can lead to some improvement in brain functioning.
 While some effects on the liver can be reversed, advanced liver disease (cirrhosis) is often fatal in chronic alcoholics.
 Similarly, damage to the pancreas can sometimes be irreversible, though people can reduce the risk of additional damage by quitting alcohol intake.
 Finally, high blood pressure and other various health concerns can be reduced, improved, or reduced as well if one stops drinking.

-Addiction experts believe that early decisions for excessive alcohol intake are of conscious choice.
+Addiction experts believe that early decisions for excessive alcohol intake are a conscious choice.
 However, the brain changes as a result of addictive behaviors, leading to impairment.
-A defining symptom of alcoholism is the loss of control over the alcohol use.
+A defining symptom of alcoholism is the loss of control over alcohol use.
 It is understood that some people are more susceptible to substance addiction than others.
 While addicts and alcoholics can stop using, it typically requires treatment and support to maintain their sobriety.

-As a drug addiction, alcoholism contributes to changes in how the brain and the body function and if untreated, over time, it becomes more severe and life threatening.
+As a drug addiction, alcoholism contributes to changes in how the brain and the body function, and if untreated, over time, it becomes more severe and life-threatening.
 Similar to other medical diseases, addiction is considered to be caused by various behavioral, environmental, genetic, and biological variables.

 Final Thoughts

-It is clear that the over-consumption of alcohol can be devastating and dangerous.
+The over-consumption of alcohol can be devastating and dangerous.
 This drug is to be taken seriously.
 While some people can quit abusing drugs and alcohol on their own, most people suffering from addiction require professional help, intervention, peer support, and ongoing resources.
 If you or someone you know suffers from alcohol addiction, dependence, or abuse, please reach out for help.

 Sources